mozilla/app-validator/README.rst

 text (default)
     Outputs a textual summary of the addo-on analysis.
 Supports verbose mode. json
-    Outputs a JSON snippet representing a full summary of the add-on analysis.
+    Outputs a JSON snippet representing a full summary of the analysis.

 --------